Main image

 Is foot treading hygienic?

 The thought of feet in your wine might raise some eyebrows, but rest assured, foot treading is a perfectly safe method when proper winemaking practices are followed.
 Before treading, participants typically wash their feet, but even without this step, the process remains safe.
-Almost no human pathogens can survive in the high-alcohol environment of wine, which naturally inhibits bacteria like Staphylococcus aureus.
+Almost no human pathogens can survive in the high-alcohol environment of wine.
 This safety factor is one reason why wine has been such a culturally significant and reliable beverage for centuries.
 Some modern winemakers even opt to wear rubber boots during foot treading, offering an extra layer of assurance, but whether bare-footed or booted, the result is the same.

 So, the next time you enjoy a glass of wine, consider the centuries-old tradition that may have played a role in its creation.
 Foot treading, while not the dominant method of winemaking, remains a cherished practice for many.

 This blog post was written by Josh Beamish, Digital Marketing Manager at WSET.
 A devoted fan of Californian Pinot Noir and Italian Nebbiolo, Josh's holidays often revolve around wine regions.
-When not sipping wine, he enjoys craft beer or a well-made Negroni.
+When not sipping wine, he enjoys Belgian beer or a classic Negroni.